 The Assessment Gap: When Standard Tools Fail

-Imagine going through life knowing something is different about how you experience the world, seeking answers from healthcare professionals, and being told you don’t meet criteria for autism, only to later discover that the assessment tools used were never designed to identify people like you.
+Imagine knowing something is different about how you experience the world.
+You seek answers from healthcare professionals.
+They tell you that you don’t meet criteria for autism.
+Later, you discover that the assessment tools used were never designed to identify people like you.

-This is the experience of countless high-masking autistic adults, particularly women, non-binary individuals, and others whose autism presentations don’t match the stereotypes that shaped diagnostic criteria.
+This is the experience of countless high-masking autistic adults.
+It is especially common among women, non-binary individuals, and others whose autism presentations don’t match the stereotypes that shaped diagnostic criteria.

 Understanding High-Masking Autism

 High-masking autism refers to a presentation where the individual has developed sophisticated strategies to camouflage their autistic traits.
-This masking isn’t a choice to deceive; it’s often a survival mechanism developed from early childhood in response to social pressure and the need to fit in.
+This masking isn’t a choice to deceive.
+It is often a survival mechanism developed from early childhood in response to social pressure.

 What Masking Looks Like